 Aruba goes hyperscale with €300m data centre in Italy

-To be known as IT4, the new data centre will be built in the Tecnopolo Tiburtino area in Rome and is expected to be completed by Spring 2020 to offer British and international corporations a foundation for their IT infrastructure in Italy.
+To be known as IT4, the new data center will be built in the Tecnopolo Tiburtino area in Rome and is expected to be completed by Spring 2020 to offer British and international corporations a foundation for their IT infrastructure in Italy.
 This is in addition to the creation of around 200 new jobs.

-While striking several similarities with the data centre that Aruba opened in Milan last year, Aruba asserts it will become the benchmark for companies in Italy as the project will receive a substantial investment of around €300 million over the next five years.
+While striking several similarities with the data center that Aruba opened in Milan last year, Aruba asserts it will become the benchmark for companies in Italy as the project will receive a substantial investment of around €300 million over the next five years.

-The company currently maintains two data centres in Arezzo near the centre of Italy and the aforementioned facility near Milan in the North.
+The company currently maintains two data centers in Arezzo near the centre of Italy and the aforementioned facility near Milan in the North.
 Together they are part of a larger network spread across Europe and includes Italy, Germany, France, the UK, the Czech Republic, and Poland.